Sweet Kitty Bellairs (1930 film): Plot

 Nevertheless, Lord Varney declares his love for her and decides to write a love poem to Kitty.
 The film then proceeds to the next day and we see Kitty being tended to by her maid while chatting with her hairdresser about her three lovers.
 She describes them and asks his opinion on whom she should choose.
-The film then proceeds to the house of Lady Julia Standish (June Collyer) on whom Kitty is paying a call.
+The film then proceeds to the house of Lady Julia Standish on whom Kitty is paying a call.
 Lady Julia's husband is neglecting her and Kitty gives her advice on how to make her husband interested once again.
-Her husband, Sir Jasper Standish (Ernest Torrence) arrives from a trip to find her dressed elegantly as if expecting a caller.
+Her husband, Sir Jasper Standish arrives from a trip to find her dressed elegantly as if expecting a caller.
 Meanwhile, Kitty places a love note addressed to her in a conspicuous place with a lock of red hair and leaves the house.
 Through a welter of songs into which the principals break at short intervals she at length decides on a lord instead of a highwayman.

 Lord Varney, hearing that Kitty was visiting Lady Standish, comes to call on Kitty at Lord Standish's house.
 Lord Standish immediately assumes that he is fooling around with his wife and insults him so that he must fight a duel "according to the code" in order to uphold his honor.
 The report of the scandal soon flies through the town and we are taken to a bath where everyone is talking about the supposed affair.
 Kitty happens to be there and as soon as she hears the story she begins to fear for the life of Lord Varney, whom she now realizes is the one she really loves.
 Through a welter of songs into which the principals break at short intervals, as well as outrageous Pre-Code comedy, satire and drama, Kitty and Lord Varney are at length united.